If there’s one thing that all website owners can agree on is that traffic is key. We all want more traffic to our websites.

 Let’s dive in!

-You need to understand that Google changes their algorithm regularly and these changes aren’t always announced publicly.
+You need to understand that Google changes its algorithm regularly and these changes aren’t always announced publicly.
 With that said, there were some algorithm updates the public were aware of like:

 This update aimed at improving local search by integrating Google Maps